zhanyuzhang/lovely-cat/README.md

 ## Des
-A lovely cat which will follow your mouse to move!
-Just as follows:
+A lovely cat which will follow your mouse to move:

 ![](cat.gif)